The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 You can also find local vendors selling delicious grilled food and beverages, making Los Muertos beach an ideal place to hang out and enjoy the beach life in Sayulita.

-2. Treat your tastebuds to the local cuisine
+2. Enjoy the delicious local cuisine

 Many things make Sayulita one of the best destinations in Mexico, and the local cuisine here is definitely one of those.